The Duke of Wellington in East Horsley, Surrey

 The Duke of Wellington is an ancient country pub with a striking appearance thanks to Lord Lovelace’s Victorian passion for decorative brickwork.
 It sits at the top of Ockham Road South by the green – ready to entertain friends and strangers alike with warm hospitality.

-Our country pub in Surrey is open every day from 9.30am for breakfast, with lunch served from noon and hot food available all day.
+Our country pub in Surrey is open every day, with lunch served from noon and hot food available all day.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We look forward to seeing you soon!